 This page will be updated as more information becomes necessary.

-The Department of Bioengineering offices will be closed March 16 through at least May 31 as part of COVID-19 response.
+The Department of Bioengineering offices will be closed until further notice as part of COVID-19 response.
 Staff and faculty are still working and available to assist you via email, phone, or Zoom.

 Please see the updates and resources below for assistance.